Terms and Definitions: D

 of Huckleberry Finn, for instance, the slave Jim is a

 deuteragonist and Huck Finn is the protagonist.
+In The Lord of the Rings, the hero Frodo has his side-kick, trusty Samwise Gamgee.
 The deuteragonist

 may be either round or flat as a character, and he often serves